Body Imaging and Intervention Fellowship

 How To Apply

 Thank you for your interest in the USC Body Imaging and Intervention Fellowship.
 The Body Imaging and Intervention Fellowship will not be participating in the National Residency Match Program (NRMP).
 Applications and interviews take place on a rolling basis.
-We will start accepting applications for 2023-2024 Fellowship on August 1st, and plan to conduct virtual interviews beginning in November.
+Please visit the SCARD website for more information, as we follow their application guidelines and calendar.

 Those wishing to apply should complete the following: